-- In the olden days of Heroes of Newerth, there once was a hero so overpowered, it was widely recognized as the best hard carry to ever exist the game.
+- In the olden days of Heroes of Newerth, there once was a hero so overpowered, it is widely recognized as the best hard carry to ever exist the game and practically inverts this trope due to how strong it was.
 That hero was Steam Turret.
-While immobile, its attacked incredibly fast, and with a few items with passive modifiers, it annihilated enemies in seconds.
-Even with limited ammo, as long as his less effective pet Engineer was alive, it could simply be resurrected in another place.
-Nowadays, the Steam Turret was succeeded by the Engineer and can no longer carry items, but found a new role as a potent crowd control ability thanks to its suppressive fire.
+While immobile, it attacked incredibly fast and with a few items with passive modifiers, it annihilated enemies in seconds.
+Even with limited ammo, as long as his pet Engineer was alive, it could simply be resurrected in another place.
+Disabling the turret was also impossible as it was immune to every ability, not to mention the Engineer had some good disables at his disposal to make running away not an easy task.
+Nowadays, the Steam Turret was succeeded by the Engineer and can no longer carry items or even autoattack, but found a new role as a potent crowd control ability thanks to its suppressive fire.

 - BioShock 2 has a new breed of Big Daddies called "Rumblers", which have shoulder-mounted RPGs for crowd control, as well as portable miniature-turrets for scattered enemies.
 While the player character can also deploy any mini-turrets he comes across, he can only hold as many as four on him.
 The Rumbler, however, can throw as many as he'd like while within combat.

 - The Security Command plasmid can turn the player into a temporary Turret Master, directing both stationary and mini-turrets towards whatever he wished.
 Thrown at a Rumbler, it will make his own turrets fire on himself as soon as they land